The Re-membering Retreat

 Near Asheville, NC

-The retreat creates the space to restore our belonging in the world and in our own seat of well-being.
-When we reconnect to the parts inside of us that long to belong, we ignite more authenticity, meaning, and pleasure in all our external connections.
+Collaboratively, we will create a shared experience that can help restore our sense of belonging in the world and in our own seat of well-being.
+When we connect to the parts inside of us that long to belong, we ignite more authenticity, meaning, and pleasure in our external connections.
+With this renewed sense of our authentic selves, we can more fully engage in our lives, in service to life, and in reciprocity with Earth’s living web.

 Tentative Schedule